Xihiems/projectweb/README.md

 # CompSell

 ## Description 📕

-CompSell is a school project created for aweb project.
+CompSell is a school project created for a web project.
+This project was realized by a group of two people.

 CompSell is a website offering many computer products.
-This website communicates directly with a database to save the users and products of the website.
+This website communicates directly with a database to save users and products on the website.

 ## Technologies